mfecane/mfecane.github.io/README.md

 - make scroll timeline only timeline
 - keyframe-based api
 - clean up shaders
 - put exp and works and all the content into single container sroll there, and move that container
+- layout contacts

 ## ideas